 Trekking amongst 7.000m peaks in the land of the Shina, Burushashki and Wakhi people

-> Hiking in the Hunza Valley in Pakistan during July <
+Location: Hunza Valley in Pakistan, during July

 The trek we took was in the Hunza River valley - the land the Shina people, Burushashki people, and Wakhi tribe.
 Above the fields of Hunza soars 7.788m-heigh Rakaposhi, one of the most dramatic and beautiful peaks of the Karakoram.
 This trek took us to the base camp of Rakaposhi during a week of hiking along rivers, across glaciers and on steep mountain ridges.

 We would not hesitate to return to Northern Pakistan.
 Sure, Pakistan is an Islamic nation, but locals in the mountain areas are extremely friendly, curious, and welcoming.
 Moreover, prices are extremely low for hiring guide, porters, tent, cooking equipment, buying food etc. For the price of one week in Nepal, you can do 3 weeks in Pakistan.
 The easiest way to reach the Hunza Valley is to fly from Lahore to Gilgit (if the flight is not cancelled as it often is) or to travel along the Karakoram Highway during 2-3 days.

 Cristoffer relaxing on the roof near Chilas on Karakoram Hwy.
 We came from Islamabad and are going to Gilgit, and then further on to Karimabad, Sost, Passu, and the Khunjerab Pass.